BlockDevsUnited/Whitepaper/README.md

 ### Overview

-Blockchain Developers United aspires to be a benchmark towards the emergence of organizations founded on Decentralized Autonomous Cooperation (DAC).
-To ingratiate this new economy of developers, we created Devcash (DEV), which is to be used to support the growth of BDU.
-Devcash is a cryptocurrency which allocates its distribution to support the Blockchain Developes United network.
 Two important aspects of Devcash are its utility and distribution.
 Good utility gives people ways to use Devcash and a reason to hold it, and good distribution spreads it to those who contribute the most as well as those who would have the greatest use for it.

 We also use Devcash to promote learning and teaching blockchain development at BDU.
 Devcash incentivizes individuals to share technical knowledge and conversely for individuals to strive to learn and achieve competency, as we believe there is no better way to learn than to teach.
 We encourage